janwilmans/nullptr/_posts/2019-09-23-cppcon-2019-trip-report.md

 ## Jason turners talk on - Code Smells

+This again was a good talk by Jason, focusing specifically on the red flags that should be investigated when reviewing code.

 ## SG14 Study Group Meeting

 The Wednesday I spend in SG14, the study group for Game Development and Low Latency.
 Among other things the BLAS (Basic Linear Algebra Subprograms) integration proposals where reviewed.